xvik/dropwizard-orient-server/README.md

 This registration is completely equivalent to default lucene plugin registration in orient distribution.

-When lucene plugin registered, you can avoid graph dependency declaration (lucene includes it).
+Lucene plugin includes dependency on graph, so explicit graph dependency could be avoided.

 #### ETL

 To use [ETL](http://www.orientechnologies.com/docs/2.0/orientdb-etl.wiki/Introduction.html)
 add dependency `com.orientechnologies:orientdb-etl:2.0.5`

+ETL plugin includes dependency on graph, so explicit graph dependency could be avoided.

 ### Console